 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
-Landau Forte Academy QEMS and Tamworth Sixth Form is clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the Academy's safeguarding duty.
+Landau Forte QEMS and Sixth Form is clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.
+The school's or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.